 Most pregnancy tests are very accurate when taken after a missed period, but sometimes the hormone levels might not be high enough to trigger a positive result.

-If a person misses a period and has a negative pregnancy test, they should repeat it after a few days.
+If a woman misses a period and a pregnancy test is negative, she should repeat the test after a few days.